waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Victory Road 1F (Eastern Boulder Puzzle):** Investigation paused.
 I trapped the boulder at (13, 3), making the puzzle unsolvable without a reset.
 I am currently on 2F.
 ### C. Future Tool Ideas
 - **boulder_trap_detector:** A tool to programmatically check if a boulder is trapped by its surroundings.
 This would improve the `puzzle_strategist_agent`'s accuracy.

+### VICTORY ROAD 2F - EASTERN PUZZLE - NEW HYPOTHESIS (Turn 120732)
+- **Observation:** All previous attempts to solve the puzzle using the southern boulder at (8, 16) have failed.
+Pushing it into tiles marked 'impassable' does not work.
+My agent cannot find a logical solution.
+The system directive insists a solution exists on this floor.
+- **Paradox:** A solution must exist, but all known mechanics suggest it is impossible.
+- **New Hypothesis:** My previous conclusion that "Boulders cannot be pushed onto `steps` tiles" is incorrect for this specific puzzle.
+The solution involves pushing the northern boulder at (6, 6) down the steps at (6, 11).
+- **Test Plan:**
+    1. Navigate to position (6, 5).
+    2. Push the boulder at (6, 6) south repeatedly until it reaches (6, 10).
+    3. Attempt to push the boulder from (6, 10) onto the `steps` tile at (6, 11).
+- **Expected Outcome:** The boulder will move onto the steps, proving the hypothesis and revealing the path to the solution.